Ggilb3rt/Dr_Quine/README.md

 	- No main declared.
 	- Three defines only.
 	- One comment.

+## 2_Sully, mutation
+After self-reproduction, welcome to self-reproduction with mutation !
+#### Subject restrictions
+- The executable must be named Sully.
+- When executed the program writes in a file named Sully_X.c/Sully_X.s.
+The X will be an interger given in the source.
+Once the file is created, the program compiles this file and then runs the new program (which will have the name of its source file).
+- Stopping the program depends on the file name : the resulting program will be executed only if the integer X is greater than 0.
+- An integer is therefore present in the source of your program and will have to evolve by decrementing every time you create a source file from the execution of the program.
+- You have no constraints on the source code, apart from the integer that will be set to 5 at first.

 ## Some helpfull links
 - [wiki Quine program](https://fr.wikipedia.org/wiki/Quine_(informatique))
 - [wiki fixed point](https://en.wikipedia.org/wiki/Fixed_point_(mathematics))